Careers360 Logo

 Get education, career guidance; live webinars; learning resources and more

-UPSC prescribes the syllabus as well as the UPSC CMS 2026 exam pattern.
+UPSC has prescribed the syllabus as well as the UPSC CMS 2026 exam pattern.
 Candidates who are eligible to apply for the UPSC CMS 2026 exam are advised to understand the exam pattern to know the sections, topics, marking scheme, types of questions and subjects on which the question papers will be based.
 UPSC CMS exam 2026 consists of 2 stages - a written exam (CBE) and a personality test.

-As per the UPSC CMS exam pattern 2026, the CBE will be conducted for 500 marks while the personality test will consist of 100 marks.
+As per the UPSC CMS exam pattern 2026, the CBE is conducted for 500 marks while the personality test will consist of 100 marks.
 UPSC CMS 2026 written exam will have 2 papers - paper 1 (General Medicine and Paediatrics) and paper 2 (Surgery, Gynaecology & Obstetrics and Preventive & Social Medicine).
 Each paper will have a time duration of 2 hours.
 Both the papers of the written exam will be conducted for 250 marks each.

 UPSC CMS 2026 Exam Pattern for Paper 1 (Written exam)